comunica/comunica/packages/sparqlee/README.md

 | int            | ✓ | ✓ | ? |   |   |
 | dT             | ✓ | ✓ | ? |   |   |
 | bool           | ✓ | ✓ | ? |   |   |

+### SPARQL 1.2

+Sparqlee looks forward and already implements some SPARQL 1.2 specification functions.

+Currently, this is restricted to the [extended date](https://github.com/w3c/sparql-12/blob/main/SEP/SEP-0002/sep-0002.md) functionality.
+Please note that the new built-in `ADJUST` function has not been implemented due to package dependencies.

 ## Development